phpsa/filament-authentication/README.md

     ],
 ```

+Note that it is also attached to the UserPolicy::viewAny policy value if the policy exists

 --It is planned to update the enabled to accept a callback function to allow for roles etc in the next version--

 ## Profile